Khalid-Moukhtar/Khalid-Moukhtar/README.md

 # Hey, I'm Khalid.

 Product manager turned builder.
 Based in Berlin.
+I build products with the power of AI coding.

 ### What I'm building